The story so far

 We called on the Minister for Communications to step in and make sure any final code contains strong protections for consumers, and addresses the drivers behind consumer behaviour.
 The body responsible for registering the Code is still considering whether or not it will go ahead.
 If it doesn't register the Code by 1 September 2015, the federal government has threatened to step in and legislate a Code.

 In March, we told the Minister that we don't want this "education" scheme.
-The Code is currently being considered by the body responsible for its implementation, the Australian Communications and Media Authority.
-If the ACMA doesn't approve the Code by 1 September, the Federal Government has said it will step in.
+The Code is currently being considered by the body responsible for its implementation, the Australian Communications and Media Authority (ACMA).
+If the ACMA doesn't approve the Code by 1 September, the federal government has said it will step in.

 In July 2012, we responded to a parliamentary inquiry on international IT price discrimination.